eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

 ## Delete User
 Moodle provides a `delete_user()` function, which is used by the plugin.
 In the plugin, firstly the username is hashed.
-In case the hashed value already exist the username and the hashed username are hashed again.
+In case the hashed value already exists, the username and the hashed username are hashed again.
 Afterwards the moodle `delete_user()` function is executed with the following functions:
 - the username is replaced with the e-mail address and a timestamp and the email address is replaced